learning-zone/azure-basics/README.md

 #### Q. What strategies would you recommend for maintaining consistent performance across multiple Azure subscriptions?
 #### Q. How do resource groups and management groups in Azure help with performance monitoring and optimization?
 #### Q. What is Azure Blueprints, and how can it assist in enforcing best practices for performance management?
+#### Q. What is Azure Monitor, and how does it help in performance management?
+#### Q. How do you set up alerts for performance metrics in Azure Monitor?
+#### Q. What is the role of Azure Application Insights in monitoring application performance?
+#### Q. How do you use Azure Monitor Logs to analyze performance issues?
+#### Q. What are some best practices for optimizing the performance of Azure Virtual Machines (VMs)?
+#### Q. How does Azure AutoScale help in managing performance under varying loads?
+#### Q. What is Azure Traffic Manager, and how does it contribute to performance management?
+#### Q. How do you use Azure Advisor to improve performance and efficiency?
+#### Q. What tools and techniques can you use to monitor the performance of an Azure SQL Database?
+#### Q. How would you implement a performance monitoring strategy for an application hosted on Azure App Service?
+#### Q. What is the importance of distributed tracing in Azure Monitor for diagnosing performance bottlenecks?
+#### Q. How do you use Azure Load Balancer to manage the performance of your applications?
+#### Q. What are some common performance issues in Azure, and how do you resolve them?
+#### Q. How does Azure Network Watcher assist in monitoring and diagnosing network performance?
+#### Q. What is the role of Azure Log Analytics in performance management?
+#### Q. How do you optimize storage performance in Azure?
+#### Q. How would you handle performance tuning for Azure Kubernetes Service (AKS)?
+#### Q. What is the purpose of Azure Cost Management and how does it relate to performance optimization?
+#### Q. How do you track and optimize the performance of serverless functions in Azure?
+#### Q. What is Azure Front Door, and how does it improve application performance?

 <div align="right">
     <b><a href="#">↥ back to top</a></b>